Skip to Content

 Query Location

-A Query Location allows Climatiq to search for a match based on free-text input, such as addresses or city names.
-It is particularly useful for unstructured data.
+A Query Location allows Climatiq to search for a match based on unstructured free-text input, such as addresses or city names.

 Query Location AttributesRequired